jgiang/blog/_posts/2015-07-05-recursion.md

 Here comes the new stuff.
 Let's try to work our way from the iterative algorithm to a recursive one.

 ##Recursive Approach
 So we want to call the function within its own body...
+Seems like the code within the function is going to be executed multiple times... like the body of the loop in our iterative approach!
+Likewise, our function body should be manipulating the data available to it (the input to the function) to get closer to a result.
+But where does the recursive call come in?

+Here's how it goes:
+The function body should manipulate the input (do what it needs to do with the input) and then hand off a chunk of the problem to a recursive call, which will continue this manipulation/hand-off procedure.
+Each recursive call needs to return its result so that it can be used in the bigger picture.
+The function needs to use the result of the recursive call (the solution to a smaller chunk of the problem) to solve the whole problem it's facing.
+Since we count on the recursive call to give us a partial solution, we call this part our "leap of faith".

-Seems like the function itself is taking over the job of the code within the loop.
-The function will do whatever it does until it calls itself, then the new function call will execute all the code before its recursive call... etc. Hopefully this makes you feel a little uneasy.
+So far, the function will do whatever it does until it calls itself, then the new function call will execute all the code before *its* recursive call... etc. Hopefully this makes you feel a little uneasy.
 When will it stop calling itself?!

 That's where the base case comes in.
 Like the loop conditional in the iterative approach, our base case needs to determine when we have made enough recursive calls.
+It should handle the simplest inputs.
+Since our recursive calls are tackling smaller and smaller problems, the base case should recognize when we are given the simplest/smallest problem and just return the answer.
+This will stop the recursion from going on forever and start the process of piecing together answers as they find their way up the chain.

 ####General Recipe for Recursion
-* Base Case(s)
+1. Base Case(s)
     - handle the simplest inputs

-* Recursive Call(s)
+2. Recursive Call(s)
     - call the function on a smaller/simpler input
         - get your input closer to a base case
     - take a "leap of faith"
         - use a recursive call to solve the larger problem

-* Return
+3. Return
     - return the result!
     - you want to be able to use the result of the recursive calls